 At the beginning of this chapter, I asked three questions about the possible designer: What is its nature?
 Why did it create the world?
 Where is it now?
-On the assumption that the design reflects the designer, I have suggested that it is fair enough to ascribe all the good and all the bad qualities of life on Earth to the being that created it; this leads to the possibility that the act of creation was a sort of pastime, maybe for entertainment; and this in turn brings us to the third question.
+On the assumption that the design reflects the designer, I have suggested that it is fair enough to ascribe all the good and all the bad qualities of life on Earth to the being that created it; this leads to the possibility that the act of creation was a sort of pastime, maybe for God's enjoyment; and this in turn brings us to the third question.
 Is it still watching?
 But in order to speculate on that, we need to return to a different aspect of the first question.

-7. Where is it now?
+7. What and where is it?

-If there is/was a designer, what form does/did it have?
+We have discussed the possible character of a god, if it exists, but not the form.
 We have mentioned the possibility of a giant physical being (or maybe several beings) that could take the Earth in the palm of its hand.
 The universe itself may be a body or bodies.
 But there is also the possibility of a totally different form of life that we are unable to perceive - what people call the spirit world.
 Fantasy?
 Maybe, but remember that any explanation we come up with will seem fantastic - none more so than the faith that total unconsciousness could randomly create consciousness.

 Is there any evidence of a different form of life?
 It depends what you mean by "evidence".
-Thousands if not millions of people down through the ages have reported seeing ghosts.
+Millions of people down through the ages have reported seeing ghosts.
 There are people who say they have made contact with the dead, or have lived before.
 Others claim to have special powers: healers, clairvoyants, telepaths, prophets, mediums.
 Is every single one of these a fake, or a self-deluder?
 You only need one genuine case to show that there are forms and forces of life beyond those that we know.
-In my wife's family (she comes from Nigeria) a child died and another was born soon after.
+In my late wife's family (she came from Nigeria) a child died and another was born soon after.
 The second child, while still an infant, recalled scenes from the dead child's life that he could not possibly have known from his own childhood.
 I myself, when living in Ghana, where I spent four years, saw a boy cut himself with broken glass and not bleed, and thrust his hand into the fire and not burn.
 At the time he was under the influence of a juju.
 What we regard as supernatural belongs to everyday life in parts of Africa.
 The atheistic scientist may scoff but, as we have seen, science is not equipped to explain such phenomena.
 (In The God Delusion, Dawkins does not even scoff.
 He does not mention psychic phenomena at all.)
+Near death experiences sometimes include the acquisition of information which the patient could not possibly have known (e.g. the sudden death of a relative).
+There are countless forms and examples of psychic experiences that defy rational explanation.
+All fake?
 The agnostic remains open-minded.
-He has to acknowledge that there may be genuine cases of all the above.

-What, then, would this imply about our maker?
+What, then, would this imply about our hypothetical maker?
 If it is/was not a physical being, it is/was a so-called spiritual being.
 This may seem to contradict the image of the scientist manipulating his materials, but once we take the step of acknowledging spiritual powers, we must acknowledge telekinesis.
 A 'spirit' can move an object.
 I hesitate to call it a mind, since that is so closely associated with the brain, but 'spirit' too has unwanted associations.
 Some would use the word 'soul', but it sounds too religious.
 I will stick to 'spirit'.